Evonik Industries (FRA:EVK) Given a €36.00 Price Target by JPMorgan Chase & Co. Analysts

-Evonik Industries (FRA:EVK – Get Rating) has been given a €36.00 ($38.71) price objective by research analysts at JPMorgan Chase & Co. in a research note issued on Wednesday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price objective would indicate a potential upside of 46.22% from the stock’s current price.
+Evonik Industries (FRA:EVK – Get Rating) has been assigned a €36.00 ($38.71) price objective by equities research analysts at JPMorgan Chase & Co. in a research note issued on Tuesday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s price target indicates a potential upside of 45.40% from the company’s current price.

 Evonik Industries AG engages in the specialty chemicals business.
 It operates through Specialty Additives, Nutrition & Care, Smart Materials, Performance Materials, and Technology & Infrastructure segments.
 The Specialty Additives segment provides polyurethane additives, organically modified silicones, isophorones, epoxy curing agents, oil additives, fumed silicas, matting agents, TAA and TAA derivatives, and acetylenic diol-based surfactants for consumer goods and specialized industrial applications.